 Torii Hunter's RBI single brought Cabrera to the plate, and the count went full on the Triple Crown winner before his slow grounder was fielded cleanly for the final out.

 Swisher opened the scoring with an RBI double in the first, and Jason Giambi drew a bases-loaded walk to make it 2-0.
-That was Verlander's third walk of the first inning.

 The Detroit ace got the first two outs of the second but allowed another run on a single by Kipnis and a double by Asdrubal Cabrera.